Aug 19, 2020 Britney Blomquist

 Now that we’ve covered the benefits of attending a virtual conference let’s jump into our top five tips for making the most of your virtual conference experience.

-The first step to successful conference attendance is to plan out your day by selecting the sessions you’ll attend in advance.
-Most conferences have concurrent session schedules, so there’s always more than one event happening throughout the day.
-With in-person events, you usually need to plan your day based on where sessions are located and how quickly you can make it to each room.
-A virtual conference means you can choose the sessions that most interest you without having to consider those other factors.
+The first step to successful conference attendance is to plan out your day by selecting the sessions you'll attend in advance.
+Most conferences have concurrent session schedules, so there's always more than one event happening throughout the day.
+For in-person events, you usually need to plan your day based on where sessions are located and how quickly you can get to each room.
+A virtual conference lets you choose the sessions that most interest you without having to consider other factors.

 After you pick all your sessions, make an event attendance timetable.
 Make sure to schedule time for lunch and one or two coffee breaks!

-Pro tip: Check to see if you need to pre-register for any events and make individual calendar meetings for each session you want to attend.
-If each session has a unique link, add it to the meeting details so you can quickly join to make sure you don’t miss anything.
+Pro tip: Check whether you need to pre-register for any events, and make individual calendar entries for each session you want to attend.
+If each session has a unique link, add it to the meeting details so you can quickly join to make sure you don't miss anything.

-You need to treat your attendance at a virtual conference like you would if you were participating in person.
+You need to treat your attendance at a virtual conference the same way you would if you were participating in person.
 Try to be engaged with the conference as much as possible!

-It might be tempting to try and go about your day as usual, while multi-tasking and watching sessions on the side, however, to make the most of your experience, you need to limit distractions and block off your calendar, just as you would if you were attending the conference in person.
+It might be tempting to go about your day as usual while multitasking and watching sessions on the side; however, to make the most of your experience, you need to limit distractions and block off your calendar, just as you would if you were attending the conference in person.

 An article from the American Psychological Association shows us that multitasking takes a toll on productivity and shifting between tasks can affect someone's productivity by as much as 40%!